 Ask yourself what it is you want to do with your life.
 Ask yourself why you are not doing that.
 Write down all of the reasons why your dream has not already manifested.
 You might write things like:

 Now, I want you to draw a line through that excuse and write next to it (or below it, or on another sheet of paper), the exact opposite of that statement.
-Write a statement that falsifies the excuse and gives you hope towards believing in the truth.
-The truth of course is that there is enough time; you have enough talent; you are in charge of your destiny.
+Write a statement that falsifies the excuse and gives hope towards believing in the truth.
+The truth of course is that there is enough time.
+You have enough talent.
+You are in charge of your destiny.